Eddie Fisher (drummer)

 Eddie Ray Fisher (born December 17, 1973) is an American musician and songwriter.
-He is the drummer for American pop rock band OneRepublic.
+He is the drummer for the pop rock band OneRepublic.
 Eddie grew up in Mission Viejo, California and currently resides in Denver, Colorado, where OneRepublic is based.
 Fisher joined OneRepublic in 2005, and has been the band's drummer ever since.

 Personal life

 Fisher became interested in drumming when he was in seventh grade after he saw a U2 concert in the Tempe Stadium, Arizona.
 Eddie has been married to Rhiannon Adler since 2017.

 OneRepublic

-He joined the band in 2006 after playing with the band's former bassist.
-Fisher has also been credited for writing songs such as: Say (All I Need), Stop & Stare, "Someone to Save You", "Won't Stop" and "All Fall Down" off OneRepublic's debut album Dreaming Out Loud.
-He also contributed to writing the song "Good Life" from the band's second album, Waking Up.
+He joined OneRepublic in 2005 after playing with the band's former bassist.
+Fisher has been credited for writing songs such as: "Say (All I Need)", "Stop & Stare", "Someone to Save You", "Won't Stop" and "All Fall Down" off OneRepublic's debut album, Dreaming Out Loud.
+He also contributed to writing the single "Good Life" from the band's second album, Waking Up.
 He did not write any songs on their third album, Native.
-He also helped co-write the song “Colors” on the international deluxe edition of their 2016 album, Oh My My (album).
+Fisher also helped co-write the song "Colors" on the international deluxe edition of their fourth album, Oh My My.